Puvox/synchronous-websocket-request-js/README.md

     "foo": "bar"
 }
 ```
-So, when websocket client will see the incoming object, which has key named `ws_response_uniq_id` with the value `id_1234...`, then it considers that is the expected awaited request, and will resolve to that response (If you still don't understand how it works from server-side, see example in `example.js` folder).
+So, when websocket client will see that incoming object, and recognizes the unique ID, so it will resolve the awaited request.
+(_You can check an [`example.js`](https://github.com/Puvox/synchronous-websocket-request-js/blob/main/example.js) for full reproducable example_).

 ## links